Kergalli/dragonbane-campaign-assistant/README.md

 **Visual Polish:**

-- **Color-coded skills** - Blue for pre-marked skills, teal for newly selected skills
+- **Color-coded skills** - Teal-colored skills track new skills that were selected during advancement
 - **Graduation cap icons** - Visual indicator for skills trained with a teacher
 - **Dynamic counters** - Real-time display of remaining advancement marks